RAJerez/RAJerez/README.md

-## Hola!
-Soy Agustín Jerez 👋
+## Hello!
+I am Agustín Jerez 👋
-En esta sección podrás ver mis proyectos de Data Engineering
+In this section you can see my Data Engineering projects

-### Tecnologías⚡
+### Technologies⚡
   - Python
   - SQL
   - Spark